 Our content in the coliving part section also increased so attendees in that sector can benefit from the conference but I have to say the content is more on the side of coworking.

 Small spaces and the ones with a higher percentage of members on monthly contracts were the first to suffer the blow.
 Later that year and in early 2021 the spaces with a higher percentage of longer contracts (6-12 months) started to feel a high impact but the good news for them is they had a longer time to get ready for that.
 Discounts and the fight for every lead have been the new normal for those days.
 But after the summer of 2021, the discounted prices given during the pandemic started to be a thing of the past.

 The industry in Spain adapted to the pandemic recovering rates for more flexible use.
 These rates, which existed many years ago, are now adapted to a world of apps, and to a client more used to consuming a service world in which they can pay-as-you-go hassle-less transactions.
 These services saved many spaces which failed to sell memberships until the summer of 2021.

-2022 is going quite well and I think the future is bright now that some companies are welcomed in the 21st century and are allowing their employees to work remotely, but in Spain, there's a long path still to be walked in this sense as many companies are reluctant to allow remote work or limit it a lot.
+2022 was going quite well and I think the future is bright now that some companies are welcomed in the 21st century and are allowing their employees to work remotely, but in Spain, there's a long path still to be walked in this sense as many companies are reluctant to allow remote work or limit it a lot.

-Marc: What I would like to see is the conference to find a place in the heart and minds of more European space managers.
+What I would like to see is the conference to find a place in the heart and minds of more European space managers.

 We are fighting this idea that it is a local conference because we know that the people who visit once get in love with it and return every year.
 But if you ask me to be more specific I would say I would like to have a 350-400 attendees conference in which we can add more content, more one-on-one sessions, and have a wider impact in the industry not only in Spain but all over Europe.
 I would like that the effort we do to curate content and the work we do together with the speaker is not confined to the Spanish market but to the whole continent.